garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 ```

 [EEP-54] is not only useful for error messages coming from BIFs but can be used
-by any application that wants to privide extra information about their exceptions.
+by any application that wants to provide extra information about their exceptions.
-For example we have been working on providing better error information around
+For example, we have been working on providing better error information around
 `io:format` in [PR-4757](https://github.com/erlang/otp/pull/4757).

 [EEP-54]: https://www.erlang.org/erlang-enhancement-proposals/eep-0054.html